MRCIEU/CheckSumStats/README.md

 #> [1] 2351
 ```

-We can also define a set of “exposure SNPs” and include this in the rsid
+We can also define a set of “exposure SNPs” and include this in list of
-list.
+rsids.
 For example, let’s assume we are conducting a Mendelian
 randomisation study to assess the effect of polyunsaturated fatty acid
 exposure on risk of glioma.
 Let’s define the “exposure SNPs”, or genetic
 instrument, as SNPs associated with polyunsaturated fatty acids with a P